 As we hope this booklet has demonstrated, there are some clear differences and increased options in the treatment available for patients outside of the standard NHS cataract service package.

-Those opting for private or insurance-funded\ cataract treatment can expect the following additional service elements:
+Those opting for private or insurance-funded cataract treatment can expect the following additional service elements:

-Your follow-up care is also overseen by your consultant.

-Many of our service packages also include additional vision refinement treatments (e.g. laser vision correction) as complimentary to maximise the prospect of achieving the vision goals set prior to surgery\\.

-Many of our service packages include follow-up aftercare for a period of up to 12 months, including provision for YAG laser capsulotomy should it be clinically necessary in that period\\.
+1 Your care is assigned to one of our leading vision correction consultants.
+You will have direct telephone and email access to your consultant's patient experience advisor.
+2 You and your consultant can together select the lens implant(s) best suited for your vision requirements, meaning an excellent prospect of achieving the goals you set out in your consultation.
+3 Many of our private patients safely opt to have both eyes treated in the same theatre session, significantly reducing hospital visits and downtime.
+4 Your follow-up care is also overseen by your consultant.
+5 Many of our service packages also include additional vision refinement treatments (e.g. laser vision correction) as complimentary to maximise the prospect of achieving the vision goals set prior to surgery.
+6 Many of our service packages include follow-up aftercare for a period of up to 12 months, including provision for YAG laser capsulotomy should it be clinically necessary in that period.

-\ Please note that many private medical insurance providers will allow 'top up' funding for members who opt to request for a lens implant beyond the standard monofocal lens.
+^{} Please note that many private medical insurance providers will allow 'top up' funding for members who opt to request for a lens implant beyond the standard monofocal lens.
 The cost of this service upgrade is detailed on www.optegra.com.
 This is in contrast to NHS funding organisations who will not allow this type of co-payment arrangement.

-\\ Excluding our standard private cataract package
+^{} Excluding our standard private cataract package